MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/int-3-class.md

 ## <a name="ctor"></a>int_3

-Predefinito costruttore inizializza tutti gli elementi con 0.
+Predefinito, costruttore inizializza tutti gli elementi con 0.

 ## <a name="syntax"></a>Sintassi